Santa Claus' Main Post Office

 Santa Claus' Main Post Office (Joulupukin Pääposti) is a tourist destination in Santa Claus Village in the Arctic Circle, about 8 km north of Rovaniemi.
 It is the only official Santa Claus´ Post Office and part of the Finnish postal services.
 It is open all year and over 100 international media and about half a million visitors from around the world are welcomed by Christmas-dressed postal elves.

-In 1985, Santa Claus’ Main Post Office received over 17 million letters.
+Santa Claus’ Main Post Office has received over 15 million letters from 198 countries since 1985.
 In 2014 Santa Claus received most letters from China, Italy and Poland.
 In Santa Claus' Main Post Office visitors can also read letters sent to Santa.
 A letter writer can arrange to have a letter mailed to them from Santa before Christmas.

 History

 The Santa Claus' Main Post Office building is made from natural stone and pine trees.
-In front of the building is Elf’s tower.
+In front of the building is Elf's tower.
 In 1950, Eleanor Roosevelt, the widow of Franklin D. Roosevelt, made a visit to Rovaniemi.
 Roosevelt Cottage was built to commemorate her mailing the first letter sent from within the Arctic Circle with a special stamp on November 6, 1950.
 The cottage is still in front of the Santa Claus' Main Post Office.

 In December 2014, Google Street View photographed the interior of Santa Claus' Main Post Office as part of the Santa Claus Village to their Street View Special Collection.